-By elevating your service offering, you can deliver the white-gloved treatment that makes your company the de facto choice for future projects and use that service as leverage to deepen and solidify customer relationships.
+By elevating your service offering, you can deliver the white-gloved treatment that makes your company the de facto choice for future projects.
+Use that service as leverage to deepen and solidify customer relationships.

 Simplifying Service Contracts

-No matter how complex your service contracts become, it’s critical that your customers understand what you’re trying to sell them, why it matters and — most importantly — what they’re actually buying when they sign on the dotted line.
+No matter how complex your service contracts become, your customers must understand what you’re trying to sell them, why it matters, and — most importantly — what they’re actually buying when they sign on the dotted line.

 The easiest way to do this is to create packages for customers to help them streamline their selection process.
 Offer different types of service at different levels and use that distinction to improve perceived value.

 You might also offer specialized packages based on industry type or perceived customer need.
-For example, a school may require more maintenance just before they reopen after the summer break.
-You may be able to create a package that would employ or train school staff members with knowledge to meet this unique demand.
+For example, a school may require more maintenance before reopening after the summer break.
+You can create a package to employ or train school staff members with knowledge to meet this unique demand.